opnfv/opnfvdocs/docs/testing/ecosystem/overview.rst

    :align: center
    :alt: Overview of OPNFV Testing projects

-The main projects of the testing projects are described in the table below:
+The major testing projects are described in the table below:

 +----------------+---------------------------------------------------------+
 |  Project       |   Description                                           |